CR-Richardson/LurieNetwork/README.md

 # Lurie Network
-This code acompanies the papers [Lurie Networks with Robust k-contracting Dynamics](https://openreview.net/forum?id=3Jm4dbrKGZ) where the experimental setup is detailed in the *Empirical Evaluation* section.
-The repository contains the code for generating the synthetic experimental data, implementating the models, and training.
+This code acompanies the papers [Lurie Networks with Robust k-contracting Dynamics](https://openreview.net/forum?id=3Jm4dbrKGZ) and [Lurie Networks with k-contracting Dynamics](https://openreview.net/forum?id=RaAYeCxj1u).
+The repository contains code for generating the synthetic dynamical systems data, implementations of the models, and code for training the models on the synthetic dynamical systems examples and FMNIST.

 ### Authors:
 * Carl R Richardson (cr2g16@soton.ac.uk)